pbellon/data-recorder/README.md

 Data-recorder is focused on recording real things into data files, that's it.
-You won't be able to perform a query on your data inside data-recorder or add formulas (like SUM, COUNT etc..).
+You won't be able to perform a query on your data inside data-recorder or add formulas (like SUM, COUNT etc.).

 ## So what it is exactly ?
 > Enter great explanation here